akilli/docker/README.md

 - use different fpm pools or
 - do something completely different.

-You can use [`docker-compose.yml`](https://github.com/akilli/docker/blob/master/php/docker-compose.yml) as a starting point for your configuration.
+You can use [`docker-compose.yml`](https://github.com/akilli/docker/blob/master/php/docker-compose.yml) and [`docker-compose.override.yml`](https://github.com/akilli/docker/blob/master/php/docker-compose.override.yml) as a starting point for your configuration.